Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Numerical Experiments

-Next, we look at the application of our model to estimate counterfactual scenarios.
-Specifically, we consider a case where a new product is introduced to the market.
-For comparison, we will only consider an MNL and RCL estimator.
-It is important to acknowledge that estimating counterfactual demand with a traditional neural network estimator is infeasible due to its structural constraints on the input space.
-We use two data generation processes -- Multinomial Logit (MNL) and Random-Coefficients Logit (RCL).
-The observable characteristics of the new product are simulated using the same distribution as other products.
-In Table \ref{tbl:counter1}, we present the estimated market share of the new product.
-Our model outperforms the MNL when the underlying data generation process is RCL, and produces results comparable to the true model.
+To showcase the capability of our model to estimate counterfactuals, we consider a setting where a new product is introduced to the market.
+For comparison, we will only consider an MNL and RCL estimator since it is infeasible for the NP method to estimate the counterfactual.
+We use two data generation processes -- Multinomial Logit (MNL) and Random Coefficient Logit (RCL), the same as $\S$\ref{sssec:mnl_rcl} with 100 markets, 10 products (and one outside option)m and 10 features.
+For each of these two cases, we consider a counterfactual where an 11th product is introduced to each market.
+The observable characteristics of the new product are simulated from the same distribution as other products.

+In Table \ref{tbl:counter1}, we present the error in the estimated market share of all products when a new product is introduced to the market.
+We find that our model does quite well.
+When the true model is MNL, both MNL and RCL outperform our method, similar to what we find in $\S$\ref{sssec:mnl_rcl}.
+Our model also outperforms the MNL when the underlying data generation process is RCL, and produces results comparable to the true model.
+Overall, these results suggest that our approach can be used for counterfactual estimation, which is often a key focus of many substantive studies in marketing and economics.